YDaskaloff/MySnake/README.md

 # MySnake
 This is my first stand-alone project with any programming language.
 It's a simple snake game.
 I took inspiration for it from two tutorials, which are listed below.
-However, the code for the game is mainly my own, as can be seen if compared with that of the tutorials.
+However, the code for the game is mainly my own, as can be seen if compared with that from the tutorials.

 Tutorials: